pranvars/CropDeal/README.md

 Pull requests are welcome!
 For major changes, open an issue first to discuss what you would like to change.

 📬 Contact
-Created by Your Name
+Created by Pranav

-For queries: your.email@example.com
+For queries: prnvvarshney@gmail.com

-yaml
-Copy
-Edit

----

-Let me know if you want a **frontend version** of the README as well, or if you'd like this custom